How we are governed

 Liz has served on the Boards of a number of charities and not for profit organisations.
 She is passionate about ensuring people get access to high quality services in their own locality

-Honorary Treasurer: Indy Johal
+Honorary Treasurer: Habib Choudhury

 Trustee: Chaitali Desai